About

 6

-I seek trustworthy sources to understand how my actions can either support or harm sustainability.
+6. I seek reliable sources (evidence-based factual content, grounded in human experiences) to understand how my actions can either support or harm sustainability.
 (Skill)

-1: I do not look for trustworthy sources to understand how my actions affect sustainability.
+1: I am not capable of looking for reliable sources to understand how my actions affect sustainability.

-6: I actively and regularly seek trustworthy sources to understand how my actions support or harm sustainability, and I use this knowledge to guide my choices.
+6: I actively and regularly seek reliable sources to understand how my actions support or harm sustainability, and I use this knowledge to guide my choices.

 1